kaleidoscope18/cashflow/README.md

 Ledger application that allows you to know if your account will be overdraft someday.

 - Transaction and balance tracking for different accounts.
-- Server runs simultaneous REST and GraphQL APIs.
+- Server runs GraphQL API.

+## TODO

+- fix tests
+- logging

 ## Structure